Morphl-AI/MorphL-Orchestrator/README.md

 `dig +short myip.opendns.com @resolver1.opendns.com`

-**Make sure you're using a static IP address that doesn't change when the instance is rebooted.**
+- **Make sure you're using a static IP address that doesn't change when the instance is rebooted.**

+- **Also, allow both HTTP and HTTPS traffic to your VM**.

 2. Add your subdomain name in a text file on your machine: